 Use your pre-course experience, placements and any work you’ve undertaken since qualification to give examples and evidence that you have the competencies needed to do the job.
 Even if you’ve been working in a job that is not a social worker post since completing your qualification, you may be able to use it to provide examples.
 Make sure you spell out how the examples you give relate to the criteria for the job.

-Refer to relevant legislation
+Refer to relevant legislation and frameworks

 Be clear and succinct